A. Official Members of the Process

 b) At least five full-time faculty members with at least one from each of the four colleges nominated by the deans of those colleges.
 At least some of those faculty members should be regularly involved in teaching graduate courses.
 The faculty members will normally serve for three year terms.

 c) At least four undergraduate students from each college who have at least sophomore status and at least one graduate student from each college.
 Sophomores will serve a three year term, juniors and seniors will serve until the time they would normally graduate.
 Graduate students will serve a three year term (or will serve until they graduate).

-The Vice President for Academic Affairs may appoint new members at any time.
-If a vacancy in the Board of Academic Integrity occurs, the Vice President for Academic Affairs may appoint a new member to fill the unexpired term.
+The Provost may appoint new members at any time.
+If a vacancy in the Board of Academic Integrity occurs, the Provost may appoint a new member to fill the unexpired term.
 Any member may be reappointed.
 To provide continuity and consistency, members' terms will be staggered.

 a) The Chair of the Board of Academic Integrity, who will be a nonvoting member and will provide continuity among the various Hearing Panels to be convened;